StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 ---
-description: Rancher Observability Self-hosted
+description: SUSE Observability Self-hosted
 ---

 # Steps to upgrade

 ## Overview

-This document describes the upgrade procedure for Rancher Observability.
+This document describes the upgrade procedure for SUSE Observability.

 ## Before you upgrade

-When executing a Rancher Observability upgrade, be aware of the following:
+When executing a SUSE Observability upgrade, be aware of the following:

 {% hint style="warning" %}
-**Always read the** [**version-specific upgrade notes**](version-specific-upgrade-instructions.md) **before upgrading Rancher Observability.**
+**Always read the** [**version-specific upgrade notes**](version-specific-upgrade-instructions.md) **before upgrading SUSE Observability.**
 {% endhint %}

 {% hint style="warning" %}